 If the property is only rented out for part of the year, the earnings are calculated as above for the rented period.
 For the part of the year that it lies empty, the calculation is made as for “Deemed (Rental) Income”: see below.

-It is important to point out that holiday letting for short periods of time is subject to very stringent regulations and may only be undertaken on registered Touristic complexes.
-Income from legal touristic lets also attracts IGIC tax (like VAT) at 7%.
+It is important to point out that holiday letting for short periods of time is subject to very stringent regulations and may only be undertaken on registered Touristic complexes or if you are eligible, have obtained a “Vivienda Vacional” licence and have registered with the Administración Tributaria Canaria for IGIC sales tax returns, as income from legal touristic lets apart from income tax, also attracts IGIC tax (like VAT) at 7%.
 Infringement of touristic letting laws is punnished very severely see here and here.

 Privately letting your property, which is owned on a residential complex, for lets of 3 months or longer is acceptable and does not attract IGIC although of course Non residents income tax as described above is still payable.
 You will also be required to provide a certificate of Energy efficiency: